-Fang Zhang is currently a doctoral candidate at the School of Public Policy and Management, Tsinghua University in China and a doctoral researcher in CIERP's Energy, Climate, and Innovation program through July 2013.
+Fang Zhang is currently a doctoral candidate at the School of Public Policy and Management, Tsinghua University in China and a predoctoral researcher in CIERP's Energy, Climate, and Innovation program through June 2014.
 She was previously with the Center for Environmental Public Policy in the Goldman School of Public Policy at UC Berkeley as a visiting scholar from September 2011 to August 2012.
 Her research topic is the effectiveness of international renewable energy technology transfer and its role in renewable energy deployment in developing countries.

 Fang Zhang, Qiang Zhi, Blas Pérez Henríquez, Jun Su, Public Policy, Global Network and Technology Transfer: An Empirical Study On China's Wind Turbine Industry, 2012 APPAM Fall Research Conference, Accepted.